 Pursuant to Section 42 of the BC Human Rights Code, this search will be restricted to qualified Black scholars.
 We welcome applications from Black scholars who may also identify as Indigenous (First Nation, Métis, Inuit) Peoples, multi-racial persons, persons with disabilities, women, and/or members of 2SLGBTQIA+ communities.
 Candidates are invited to self-identify through the Applicant Diversity Survey (the survey will appear after the application is submitted), which takes approximately two minutes to complete.
 All questions are voluntary, with an option to decline to answer.
 Applicants who wish to be considered for this initiative must self identify as ‘Black’ to be considered eligible.
 All information collected by UBC will remain confidential and any reported data will be in aggregate form shared with the Search Committee co-chairs in order to track intersectional diversity and support and equitable and meritorious search process.

 Interested applicants must submit all of the following documents:

 - a letter of application

-Applications should be received by June 30, 2022.
-Review of applications will begin soon after this date and will continue until the position is filled.
+Review of applications will begin on December 11, 2023 and will continue until the position is filled.